101+ Summer Activities for Kids in SWMI for Warm Weather Fun PLUS Printable Bucket List!

 Kalamazoo Restaurants & Food

-Kalamazoo has the best restaurants to satisfy every palette.
-Whether it’s pizza, sushi, grape leaves or Pad Thai, this area can cover your family’s appetite.
+Kalamazoo has the best restaurants to satisfy every palate.
+Whether you’re looking for pizza, sushi, grape leaves or Pad Thai, this area can satisfy your family’s appetite.

 And when you’re ready for dessert, make sure you have room for rolled ice cream, decadent cakes, handmade candy and macarons.

-Beyond sampling the local favorites, summer also provides a fun time to experiment with cooking at home.
-This list also includes some fun recipes to try with your family.
+Beyond sampling the local favorites, summer is also a fun time to experiment with cooking at home.
+This list includes some fun recipes to try with your family.

 Restaurants & Bakeries